-In this prospectus, references to "Evercore", the "Company", "we", "us", "our" and our "Successor Company" refer, subsequent to the reorganization described in "Management's Discussion and Analysis of Financial Condition and Results of Operations-Reorganization", to Evercore Partners Inc., a Delaware corporation, and its consolidated subsidiaries.
-These references (other than Successor Company) refer, prior to such reorganization, to Evercore Holdings, or our "Predecessor Company", which was comprised of certain combined and consolidated entities under the common ownership of the Evercore Senior Managing Directors.
-Unless the context otherwise requires, references to (1) "Evercore Partners Inc." refer solely to Evercore Partners Inc., and not to any of its consolidated subsidiaries and (2) "Evercore LP" refer solely to Evercore LP, a Delaware limited partnership, and not to any of its consolidated subsidiaries.
-References to the "IPO" refer to our initial public offering on August 10, 2006 of 4,542,500 shares of our Class A common stock, including shares issued to the underwriters of the IPO pursuant to their election to exercise in full their overallotment option.
+In this report, references to "Evercore", the "Company", "we", "us", "our" and our "Successor Company" refer subsequent to the reorganization described in "Management's Discussion and Analysis of Financial Condition and Results of Operations-Reorganization" to Evercore Partners Inc., a Delaware corporation incorporated in 2005, and its consolidated subsidiaries.
+These references (other than Successor Company) refer prior to this reorganization to Evercore Holdings or our "Predecessor Company," which was comprised of certain combined and consolidated entities under the common ownership of the Evercore Senior Managing Directors (the "Members") and common control of two of the founding Members (the "Founding Members").